Dependent Modeling of Temporal Sequences of Random Partitions: Introduction

 Our approach is to consider the sequence of partitions as the parameter of principal interest and develop a method that models it directly.
 This will provide more control over how ``smoothly'' partitions evolve over time.
-Perhaps the work closest to ours (in the sense of explicitly modeling a sequence of partitions) can be found in \cite{carlosetal}.
+Perhaps the work closest to ours, in the sense of explicitly modeling a sequence of partitions, can be found in \cite{carlosetal}.
 Their modeling approach for a temporally-referenced sequence of partitions can be applied to only two time points and differs from ours in that they do not focus on smooth evolution of partitions over time.

 The remainder of the article is organized as follows.
 In Section~\ref{model} we present the proposed approach for a sequence of dependent random partitions, discuss its main properties, and suitable computational strategies for inference based on posterior simulation.
-Section \ref{sec:simulations.studies} contains the results from two simulation studies that further explore aspects of the model.
+Section \ref{sec:simulations.studies} contains the results from three simulation studies that further explore aspects of the model.
 Section~\ref{applications} describes an environmental data application and some concluding remarks are provided in Section~\ref{conclusions}.
+An accompanying Supplementary Materials file collects the proofs of results stated below, provides details on posterior simulation algorithms, and contains further simulation and data analysis results.